funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 :code:`-db` | :code:`--database`
 """"""""""""""""""""""""""""""""

     Switch the value of the usage of a database to store inactive domains of the currently tested list.

     **Default value:** :code:`True`

-This argument will disable or enable the usage of a database which saves all `INACTIVE` and `INVALID` domain of the given file over time.
+This argument will disable or enable the usage of a database which saves all :code:`INACTIVE` and :code:`INVALID` domain of the given file over time.

 .. note::
     The database is retested every x day(s), where x is the number set in :code:`-dbr "something"`.

 :code:`--database-type`
 """""""""""""""""""""""

     Tell us the type of database to use.
     You can choose between the following: :code:`json`, :code:`mariadb`, :code:`mysql`.

     **Default value:** :code:`json`